bawkee/SqlBinder/README.md

 * `:paramPlaceholder` can be any alphanumeric name that will be matched against `Query.Conditions` collection.
 This is referred to as *parameter* in the SqlBinder objects.
 If a parameter doesn't match any condition it will be removed along with its entire parent scope.
 The output SQL bind variable will be formatted with the same prefix as the parameter (acceptable prefixes are `:` or `@` or `?`).
 These parameters are not bind-variables and you must respect the aforementioned syntax, i.e. the Oracle variable `:"MyVariable"` won't be recognized as a parameter - if you need custom formatting in your output variables which you can't accomplish with the SqlBinder syntax names there ways to do so via events and delegates (see the Query class).
 Note that there can only be one placeholder in a given scope.
 When you need multiple placeholders put each one in its own separate scope.
 * `[place holder xy]` works the same way as above except any character is allowed and you must provide the parameter prefix manually (in C#) by overriding the `Query` class, `DbQuery` class or setting the appropriate property.
 Also, this syntax doesn't work by default, you have to enable a special hint via `Query.ParserHints` property since `[]` characters are used by some SQL flavors.
 With that said, you can still escape these tags into the output SQL `[[like this]]`.
 * The `@` character before the scope (i.e. `@{`) tells the SqlBinder to connect scopes with an `OR` rather than default `AND` operator.
+* The `+` character before the scope (i.e. `+{`) instructs the SqlBinder to not automatically connect this specific scope with its previous sibling by an `AND` (or any  operator), to instead just leave the white space as it already is.
 * The `...` can be any SQL from any DBMS or just about any text.
 The string literals won't be processed by the SqlBinder which means they can safely contain SqlBinder syntax.
 The special flavors of literals such as PostgreSQL dollar literals or Oracle AQM literals are recognized as well and can safely contain any special character used by the SqlBinder.
 The same goes for SQL comments.

 **The comment syntax** looks like this: